notsmartmillion/baby-pet-app/START_HERE.md

-# 🐾 Baby Pet App - START HERE
+# 🐾 Kittypup - START HERE

 ## 🎯 You're 5 Minutes Away from Running This App!